 Because you never know when inspiration or opportunity will strike.
 Video from your smartphone or a compact camera can be great for marketing, documentation, and lots of other things.

 If you’re all-in on video, you should be able to capture it at any time.
 And having a phone or small camera with solid video-recording capabilities lets you capture, edit, and upload your video in a matter of minutes.

 Fortunately, most phones can already take pretty good video.
-You might get better results from a compact camera, though.
-You can get started on the cheap with the Sony DSCW800/B, a 20.1 MP camera for less than $90.
+You might get better results from a compact action camera, though.

 Editing is where a phone will serve you better than a compact camera; there are plenty of apps that let you perform basic edits before you upload your videos to improve the viewing experience.

 But if you want to be able to capture quality-consistent videos at any time and shoot vlogs and videos on the go, a portable camera can come in handy.

 GoPro HERO9: The Best Compact Camera

 GoPro Hero9 is a super-compact, reliable action camera that allows you to capture 5K 30 frames per second videos.
 GoPro cameras have a wide range of accessories that allow you to unleash your creativity and capture amazing videos.